tschumann/dirtbot/README.md

 plugins (namely [tf2attributes][] and [TF2Items][], where the implementation was ported from) are better-suited and maintained to handle that stuff; this plugin should only deal with bots themselves.
-- The Metamod:Source plugin can now optionally expose natives to SourceMod, adding some functionality to control the RCBot2 plugin from SourcePawn.

 [AMBuild]: https://wiki.alliedmods.net/AMBuild
 [tf2attributes]: https://github.com/FlaminSarge/tf2attributes